rickmb/vagrant-ansible/README.md

 * The **config.vm.synced_folder** setting.
 Your preference may vary depending on your system, workflow and project.
 * The **ansible.playbook** setting.
 Look in /ansible/*.yml for various alternatives.

+There are a few flavors in this repo:
+* **Vagrantfile.Lite** : A simple LAMP box.
+* **Vagrantfile.Dev** : A simple LAMP box with some common development tools.
+* **Vagrantfile.CaasDev : A CaaS development box, with optional auto-install of CaaS sites.

 ### ansible/